peterwzhang/ProjectGrader/README.md

 # Project Grader
 This is a simple project grader shell script.
-It is made to emulate the grading done in my Data Structures and Algorithm class.
+It is made to emulate the grading done in the Data Structures and Algorithm class I am taking.

 ## Features
 - Adjustable runtime check by giving the program a certain amount of time to run.